exceptionless/Website/content/docs/api/posting-events.md

 ### Posting Messages

-Messages are arbitrary peices of information that can mean or relate to anything.
+Messages are arbitrary pieces of information that can mean or relate to anything.
 They don't have to be errors or logs.
 Configuring a message event is simple.

 POST `api/v2/events`